Computer-Programming-A/LightsOut/README.md

 4. Complete the `flipLight(r, c)` function.
 It should switch the element at `grid[r][c]` to its opposite.
 Run the program.
 You should be able to flip a square back and forth from black to white by clicking on it.
 5. Complete the `isValid(r,c)` function.
 It should return `false` if (r,c) is outside the edges of the grid.
 In all other cases it should return `true`.
 6. Add code to `mousePressed()` that flips the lights at the four neighboring positions if each of those positions is valid.
 7. Add code to to `draw()` that checks if the player has successfully solved the puzzle and if so, display an appropriate message.
+(See slides 474 to 476 of the [slide presentation](https://docs.google.com/presentation/d/1fm_Di0qR4HpRWTf8tJtcW3u5by3OrilfXIPZ517K1js/edit?usp=sharing) for one approach)

 Extensions
 -----------